askmike/gekko/docs/strategies/creating_a_strategy.md

     // or
     this.advice('long');

-### candle variables
+### candle variable

-The following list of candle variables can be used when writing strategies:
+The following list of candle variables will be available when writing strategies:

  - candle.close: the closing price of the candle
  - candle.high: the highest price of the candle